buehlmaier/MFIN7036-student-blog-2024-02/content/group-FINIX_01_blog-post-Reddit Data Collection & Analysis (By Group FINIX).md

 #### 1. USELESS Comments

-When fetching data via Reddit API, there are some unstructured comments that are irrelated to posts, like this:
+When fetching data via Reddit API, there are some unstructured comments that are unrelated to posts, like this:
    > ```
    > '\n**User Report**| | | |\n:--|:--|:--|:--\n**Total Submissions** | 1 | **First Seen In WSB** | 5 months ago\n**Total Comments** | 40 | **Previous Best DD** | \n**Account Age** | 3 years | | \n\n[**Join WSB Discord**](http://discord.gg/wsbverse)'
    > ```
-These appear to be garbage messages sent by robot, which could generate noise for our analysis.
+These appear to be messages sent by robot, which could generate noise for our analysis.
 Thus we intend to use regular expression to filter the noisy data.

 #### 2. EMOJI
 The emojis can better reflect the one's sentiment and attitude.
 However, the derived emojis appear in the following format, where we cannot extract any meaningful textual information.
 Another consideration is, the emotional meanings of emojis can vary depending on culture, context, and personal interpretation.